 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Students are trained for careers in the increasingly complex and diverse local, national and global value-chain networks, including:
+Students are well equipped for rewarding careers in the increasingly complex and diverse local, national and global value-chain networks.
+Roles are most likely with:

 - food retailers

 - agricultural consultancy services

 The University of Adelaide Careers Service prepares, inspires and empowers students to achieve successful career transitions and connect with industry.

 Graduate AttributesThe objective of this program is to produce graduates with specific attributes as outlined in University of Adelaide Graduate Attributes.